ChemicalWonders/rshell/README.md

 * when you put a comment in the middle of the command, it won't show.
 * up arrow and down arrow does not show previous commands
 * echo with quotes don't work, my program only parses whitespace
+* changing directories does not work because it is a bash command